justnotiyann/justnotiyann/README.md

 - 👋 Hi, I’m @justnotiyann
-- 👀 I’m interested in Web Development
+- 👀 I’m a Informatic Engineer Student
-- 🌱 I’m currently learning Node JS Express and Git
+- 🌱 I’m currently learning Node JS Express and Git and random things about informatics haha

 <!---
 justnotiyann/justnotiyann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.